1. The Permit holder shall, at all times, remain an accredited or

 Monitoring Zone shall be maintained in a manner appropriate to

-allow the identification and destruction of cassava plants;
+allow the identification and destruction of maize plants; and

-(b) the GMOs shall not be planted in a Planting Area if any cassava
+(b) the GMOs shall not be planted in a Planting Area if any maize

 plant, other than a crop planted pursuant to this permit is present

 (c) the Monitoring Zone and Exclusion Zones shall be inspected by

 people trained to recognise Volunteers, and actions taken as

 Area Period of inspection Inspection frequency Inspect for

 Monitoring Zone From 14 days prior to the expected commencement of

 Flowering of any GMOs*

 until all GMOs have been harvested or Destroyed At least once every